rosehanuy/nyc-tree-census/README.md

 ![piechart](/images/co2_piecharts_resize.png)

 * The three species that showed the greatest increase in CO2 storage over the 20 year period were Pin Oak, London Plane, and Honeylocust.
-* In both years, Londonplane trees stored the most CO2.
+* In both years, London Plane trees stored the most CO2.
 This species stored 1.02x10^8 kg of CO2 in 1995 and 2.57x10^8 kg in 2015.
-* Interestingly, all threes species of Maple - Red Maple, Silver Maple, and Norway Maple - diminished in terms of their relative share of CO2 sequestered in 2015 compared to 1995.
-The bar chart above shows that these three species also all diminished in terms of absolute number of individuals.
+* Interestingly, all three species of Maple - Red Maple, Silver Maple, and Norway Maple - diminished in terms of their relative share of CO2 sequestered in 2015 compared to 1995.
+These three species also all diminished in terms of absolute number of individuals, as shown in the initial barchart.